 What Steps Ensure Lean Portfolio Management is Effective?

 Lean portfolio management must be implemented as an overall approach designed to improve all business areas and all elements of the strategic value process.
-Achieving that requires an overall approach that addresses these essential steps:
+Achieving business agility requires an overall approach that addresses these essential steps:

 - Funding, management and allocation by value stream